Guide for Authors

 After the accepted manuscript is published in an online issue: Any requests to add, delete, or rearrange author names in an article published in an online issue will follow the same policies as noted above and result in a corrigendum.

 Role of the funding source

 You are requested to identify who provided financial support for the conduct of the research and/or preparation of the article and to briefly describe the role of the sponsor(s), if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the paper for publication.
 If the funding source(s) had no such involvement then this should be stated.
 Please see https://www.elsevier.com/funding.

 This is an open access journal: all articles will be immediately and permanently free for everyone to read and download.
 To provide open access, this journal has an open access fee (also known as an article publishing charge APC) which needs to be paid by the authors or on their behalf e.g. by their research funder or institution.
-The open access publication fee for this journal is usually USD 800, excluding taxes.
-For all articles submitted before 31-Dec-2021, the article publication charge will be waived making it free to submit to the journal.
+The Article Processing Charge (APC) for this journal is USD 840, plus VAT.
+To all papers submitted before the 31st December 2024, a discount applies of 50% and the APC will therefore be USD 420 plus VAT.